 \subsection{Hedging and Greeks}

 Hedging interest rate derivatives in this class of models will be dealt with in future research, however we would like to point out some important aspects.
-On the one hand, option price sensitivities -- Greeks -- can be calculated in the affine LIBOR model in semi-analytical form.
-Indeed, under certain conditions we are allowed to exchange integration and differentiation of the option price formula, which leads to Fourier-based formulas for Greeks (cf. e.g. \shortciteNP[section 4]{EberleinGlauPapapantoleon08}).
+On the one hand, option price sensitivities, i.e. Greeks, can be calculated in the affine LIBOR model in semi-analytical form.
+Indeed, under certain conditions we are allowed to exchange integration and differentiation of the option price formulas, which leads to Fourier-based methods for Greeks (cf. e.g. \shortciteNP[section 4]{EberleinGlauPapapantoleon08}).

 On the other hand, certain examples of affine \lib models are \textit{complete} in their own filtration, whence the hedging strategy is provided by $\Delta$-hedging.
 The CIR model -- presented in section \ref{CIR} -- is such an example, where completeness follows from the continuity of the paths and the Markov property.